gabastil/LabKeySchemaToMetadataConverter/README.md

 ```

-## Notes for Schema Creators
 Spacing indicates whether something is a section, field, or field property:
 * 0 tabs = Section
 * 1 tab =  Field
 * 2 tabs = Datatype or Dropdown List Option

+## Notes for Schema Creators

 The schema cannot contain:
 * Double quote characters ["].
 Any found in the file will be converted to single quotes ['].
 * Non-ASCII/Extended-ASCII characters (i.e. less common special characters, characters from non-English languages).
 Any found will be replaced or removed.

 The conversion script has functionality to make schema development easier:
-1. The script will check for schema validity
+1. The script will check for schema validity.
-2. Capitalization for anything and asterisks for datatypes are not necessary
+2. Capitalization for anything and asterisks for datatypes are not necessary.
-3. An additional script is available to automatically [add asterisks to datatypes](Converter_Files/format_field_datatypes.py) in an otherwise completed schema, if desired.
+3. An additional script is available to automatically [add asterisks to datatypes](Converter_Files/format_field_datatypes.py) in an otherwise completed text file formatted schema, if desired.

 ## Notes for Metadata Managers